 Start with 5 loops on the left hand, one per finger, and 4 on the right (thumb to ring finger—no loop on right little finger).
 The thumb holds loops in “hitchhiking” position always, never tucked-down.
 Tucking it down twists the loop and makes it difficult to find the correct shank, plus causes other problems.

-Seen from above, the overall hand shape should be curved—kind of a C-shape.
-Most of the time, the thumb is independent of the fingers.
+The photo shows a side view.
+Seen from above, the overall hand shape should be curved—like a C-shape.
+The fingers are the top of the C and the thumb is sort of like the bottom of the C, but sticking upward.
+The thumb and the fingers are separate, not held close together.
+Most of the time, the thumb is quite independent of the fingers.
 (In the photo above, if you could look down on my hand from above, the thumb is to the right of the index finger, not next to it.)

 Adjust this C-hand-shape so your thumb can be comfortably held pointing upward, with finger and thumb loops all gently taut (i.e. not sagging, but also not tight).
 When the arms move back and forth to tighten the braid, the thumb keeps its loop gently taut, and stays in hitchhiking position while the hand and fingers swivel around it.